T - the type of items coming out of this stagepublic interface BatchStage<T> extends GeneralStage<T>

 stateless and cooperative.@Nonnull <S> BatchStage<T> filterStateful(@Nonnull SupplierEx<? extends S> createFn, @Nonnull BiPredicateEx<? super S,? super T> filterFn)

-object along with each input item to filterFn
+object along with each input item to filterFn, which can update

 the object's state.
 The state object will be included in the state